DMV Seizure/Blackout Policy

 - Neurological deficits were noted before the seizure

-If the isolated seizure is due to withdraw from alcohol or other substance, the individual will remain suspended for 6 months and the substance abuse policy should be applied.
+If the isolated seizure or loss of consciousness event is due to withdrawal from alcohol or another substance, the individual will remain suspended for 6 months and the DMV Substance Abuse Policy will be applied.

 If a driver is on anti-seizure medication and has been seizure-free for a period of 10 years, DMV may cease to require periodic medical reports from these drivers.